 Never forget your sunscreen when you visit the Philippines.
 The country is relatively close to the equator, making it more visible to the grasp of the sun.
 So, if you are planning to get a tan during the vacation then the Philippines is a wise choice.

-Enjoy the dry season on the beaches and resorts!
+Enjoy the dry season on some of the best Philippines beaches and resorts!
 You would definitely enjoy the splashes of water on your body that can fight off the heat of the sun.
 When stepping outside to engage with the local culture, always make sure to bring sunscreen with you.

 Your tan skin will always remind you of how you had a great time in the Philippines with the locals and their activities.
 Never let the sun ruin your mood.
 Instead, enjoy the sun and get out there!